Free Doubly-Infinitary Distributive Categories are Cartesian Closed: Examples

 \section{Examples}

-In this section, we present some examples of doubly-infinitary distributive categories, and some counterexamples, aiming for a comparison with some of the related and well-established notions.
-We start by recalling that every doubly-infinitary distributive category is infinitary distributive.
-Moreover, every completely distributive (and, hence, every totally distributive) category is doubly-infinitary distributive.
+This section collects examples and counterexamples separating doubly-infinitary distributivity from related conditions.
+Recall that every doubly-infinitary distributive category is infinitary distributive, and that every completely distributive category is doubly-infinitary distributive~\cite{marmolejo2012completely}.